 Stock Mutual Funds

-A stock mutual fund allows you to invest in hundreds of stocks rather than individual stocks for a more diverse portfolio with less risk.
+A stock mutual fund, which is a more common option, allows you to invest in a pre-set pool of stocks rather than individual stocks for a more diverse portfolio with less risk.

 Bond Mutual Funds